This article was first published in March 2018 and updated in January 2020.

-Logistics and other important information
+Logistics and other important information for the Garden Route

 There are small local farmers’ stalls or cafés called padstals all along the garden Route, or in fact any of the highways in South Africa.
 Pad is road in Afrikaans and stal means stall – so, roadside stall.
 If you see one, stop by and have a look, you may find a treasure like the best boerewors (sausage) roll or the most sumptuous homemade jams that you can only purchase at that padstal.